nus-cs2113-AY2324S2/ip/docs/README.md

 - `MMMddyyyy` (3-letter month, 2-digit day, 4-digit year,<br>seperated by a whitespace)
 - `MMM dd, yyyy` (3-letter month, 2-digit day, 4-digit year,<br>seperated by a whitespace with a comma `,` after the day)
 - Time:
-- 24-hour or 12-hour format with an optional leading zero,<br>and optional colon `:` as the seperator between hours and minutes.
+- 24-hour or 12-hour format with an optional leading zero,<br>and optional colon `:` as the separator between hours and minutes.
 - For 12-hour format, the time should be followed by `am` or `pm`.

 #### Format Examples